 Home Environment Solutions can help you identify sources of moisture and recommend ways to reduce, and in some cases eliminate, it all together.
 Common sources of moisture issues include high humidity; condensation on uninsulated pipes, ducts, and heating and cooling equipment; and water leaks in plumbing, foundations, roofs or anywhere else in the building envelope.
 Dehumidifiers, duct and pipe sealing and insulation, basement waterproofing and crawlspace encapsulation, and a thorough inspection of the home's HVAC, plumbing, roofing, siding, and flashing can help eliminate water leaks and reduce mold populations.

 We at Home Environment Solutions want to help your family enjoy your home and remain as healthy as possible.
 We believe the benefits of moisture control, air sealing, proper insulation, and other energy-saving services can improve the comfort, health, and air quality of your home.
 Contact us today to schedule a home energy evaluation or an Indoor Air Quality Assessment that will pinpoint the sources of the discomfort, allergens, and energy problems you're experiencing.

 Many times, energy deficiency and unhealthy homes are one and the same.
 We can fix both.
-We proudly service in and around: Washington, Weirton, Pittsburgh, and more areas throughout West Virginia.
+We proudly service in and around: Washington, Weirton, Pittsburgh, and more areas throughout West Virginia & Pennsylvania.